- Planning your arrival

 - the Office of Immigration and Integration (OFII) – Its role is to set up appointments for newly arrived Paris-based students qualifying for the long stay visa and residence permit.

-- Work regulation – A representative from the Office of Foreign Workers – Direction du Travail (DIRECCTE) – will be there to advise on regulation regarding students who wish to work while studying in France.
+- Work regulations – A representative from the Office of Foreign Workers – Direction du Travail (DIRECCTE) – will be there to advise on regulation regarding students who wish to work while studying in France.

 Phone and Internet